davidraleigh/dronedeploy/README.md

 ```

 ## running the script:
 To run the script you must have installed the above libraries.
 This script has only been tested with python 2.7.
-The script will download the examples data.
-If there is no internet connection, you must put the 'examples' directory at the same level as the 'mosaic.py' script.
+The script will download the 'example' data.
+If there is no internet connection, you must put the 'example' directory at the same level as the 'mosaic.py' script.
 ```bash
 $ python mosaic.py
 ```